mieweb/docs/content/functions/portal-management/portal-portlet.md

 ### There are no accounts currently with portal-only access to this chart.

-When you see the message *There are no accounts currently with portal-only access to this chart* within the Portal portlet, this signifies that the person has either:
+Within the Portal portlet, when you see the message *There are no accounts currently with portal-only access to this chart* within the Portal portlet, this signifies that the person has either:

 * Not had a unique pickup/activation code generated for their portal needs yet.
 They do not have ability to create an account to the portal because a unique pickup/activation code has not been generated.